Wow Them with Deep-Fried Turkey

 Your bird will be incredibly juicy and tender, with a crisp, delicious skin that is beyond compare.
 We should warn you though, once you fry your turkey once, you’ll never go back to oven roasting again.
 So, accept that this will become your new family tradition moving forward.

-Again, K&B True Value has everything you need for a perfect fried turkey.
-In fact, we have everything you need to whip up an epic Thanksgiving feast from roasting trays to kitchen utensils right in our Housewares Department!
+Shop online at K&B True Value for everything you need for a perfect fried turkey.
+In fact, we have everything to whip up an epic Thanksgiving feast from roasting trays to kitchen utensils right in our Housewares Department!